 Health and Wellness

-In order to rectify the untenable state of Odisha’s public health care system, there is a need to generate ideas and partnerships, by involving all relevant actors, including (but not limited to) the government.
-There is a need for attention to, in particular, issues relating to Primary Healthcare, Health Financing, and Healthcare Delivery in less accessible areas.
+In order to improve the state of Odisha’s primary health care system, there is a need to generate ideas and partnerships, by involving all relevant actors, including (but not limited to) the government.
+There is also a need for paying special attention to issues related to Primary Healthcare, Health Financing, and Healthcare Delivery in difficult areas.